Deafness in Tunisia: Primary and secondary education

 The educational centers were described in more detail in another report published in 2022.
 Primary education for deaf Tunisians consists of 6 years of specialized primary school.
 Disabled children from 6 to 12 years of age will attend these primary schools.
 Contrary to the name "specialized school", there is nothing specialized about these educational centers.
 Studies have reported that deaf children learn beside autistic and mentally-ill children, and the student's unique educational needs are not being met.
 Member of AVST Wassim ben Dhiab asserts that the lack of sign language and special need educators exacerbated the poor education that deaf Tunisians receive.
 In these education centers, it was noted that the classroom material was not tailored to deaf children, as they were using the same textbooks as children in the mainstream schools.

 Unlike primary school, there is no two-track educational system for secondary school.
 In secondary school, deaf Tunisians join students in mainstream schools.
 The subjects in secondary school are taught in Modern Standard Arabic, Tunisian Dialect Arabic, and French, none of which languages deaf Tunisians are proficient in, since their primary education was so poor.
 There are a lack of sign language interpreters in this level of schooling as well.

 Mona Belhouane, a partly-deaf Tunisian who is a member of Deaf Unity, states, "most [deaf children] didn't manage to reach high school level, due to the lack of adequate measures, the absence of sign language translators and the presence of communication barriers."
-It is encouraged that deaf students make their way from specialized centers to main stream schools; however, deaf educational centers like El Imtiez have seen children come back from mainsteam schools because they found the curriculum too hard or were dealing with the psychological effects of bullying.
+It is encouraged that deaf students make their way from specialized centers to mainstream schools; however, deaf educational centers like El Imtiez have seen children come back from mainstream schools because they found the curriculum too hard or were dealing with the psychological effects of bullying.
 Only 1% - 10% of disabled children successfully integrate into main stream schools, and even fewer receive a high school diploma.
 This is compared to 33.9% of the general population that receive at least a high school diploma in Tunisia.